One night a funny thing happened.

 Master is hoarding more meat.
 The smell is so strong it gnaws at my stomach and makes me lick my chops.
 Master is very careless about his food.
 Some is stuffed under the floor, some under the sink, some in bags in the wardrobe, or in suitcases under the bed.

-I chewed through a bags once.
-Wet flesh spilled out onto the floor.
-Not fresh.
+I chewed through one of the bags, and spoiled flesh spilled out onto the floor.
 I know it was naughty but I was so hungry.
-Why doesn’t Master share?
-He never seems to eat.
-Only hides it until it goes rancid.

 Master is in the bathroom now, dropping wet clods down the toilet.
 He pulls the lever, and the festering chunks are sucked away in a rush of air and water.